thorbengrosser/eventmobihelpers-web/readme.md

 3. **Manage Chat Settings**:
    - Users can enable or disable the chat feature for a group of people within an event.

 4. **Mass Delete Sessions**:
-   - Users can delete multiple sessions by providing a list of session IDs.
+   - Allows users to delete multiple sessions by providing a list of session IDs.

+5. **Expert Session Editor**:
+   - Allows users to manually edit session information, including chat settings, AAQ settings, and more.

 ## Prerequisites

 - Python 3.x
 - Flask
 - Requests library
-- Flask-WTF
-- aiohttp

 ## Installation